 Your guide-ian angels lie in the form of ‘Mark Kermode introduces’, ‘what we’re watching’, ‘popular’, ‘recently added’ and featured collections such as BFI London Film Festival (films from festivals past), Italian Classics (hello Roberto Rossellini) and Academy Award winners.
 You’ll only be able to make the most minor of dents in what the service has to offer within the 14-day free trial.

 - Who is it for?
-Cinephiles (*shudder*) wanting to dive head first into global cinematic history.
+Cinephiles wanting to dive headfirst into global cinematic history.

 - What can you play it on?
 Web, iOS, select TVs

-With quality Disney Originals and plenty of theatrical releases, Disney Plus is hoping to find its own particular niche and live happily ever after in the competitive streaming world.
+With quality Disney Originals and plenty of exclusive theatrical releases incoming, Disney Plus is so far living a happily ever after in the competitive streaming world.

 - What can you play it on?
-Web, iOS, Android, Chromecast, Apple TV, Xbox One, PlayStation 4, TV (Samsung 2016 and later, LG (2016 and later, Android-based Sony and Sharp), Roku, Android TV, Amazon Fire and Fire TV, Sky Q
+Web, iOS, Android, Chromecast, Apple TV, Xbox One, PS4/PS5, TV (Samsung 2016 and later, LG (2016 and later, Android-based Sony and Sharp), Roku, Android TV, Amazon Fire and Fire TV, Sky Q, Xbox One/Series X

-Self-labelled ‘the best of independent film’, Flix Premiere brings films fresh from festivals to your front room.
-It’s another service that opts for quality over quantity - there’s only 150-odd films in the catalogue compared to Netflix UK’s 5000+, but most have been released within the last three years and every week there’s an exclusive ‘premiere’ of a brand-new title.
+Self-labelled ‘the best of independent film’ with a 'passion for indie gems and undiscovered filmmakers', Flix Premiere brings films fresh from festivals to your front room.
+It’s another service that opts for quality over quantity – there are only 150-odd films in the catalogue compared to Netflix UK’s 5000+, but most have been released within the last few years and every week there’s an exclusive ‘premiere’ of a brand-new title.